Tangub: Cityhood

 On June 17, 1967, under Republic Act No. 5131, Tangub became a chartered city, the second in Misamis Occidental.

 Geography

-Tangub is close to Zamboanga del Sur and Zamboanga del Norte provinces, while across the bay is Lanao del Norte.
+Tangub is close to the Zamboanga del Sur and Zamboanga del Norte provinces, while across the bay is Lanao del Norte.
 Tangub is 77.1 km (77,100 mi) from Maria Cristina Falls, the main source of hydroelectric power in Mindanao.

 Barangays

 Tangub is politically subdivided into 55 barangays.
-Each barangay consists of puroks while some have sitios.
+Each barangay consists of puroks, while some have sitios.